FogSecurity/aws-iam/arns/README.md

 #### Methodology

 We programmatically went through each service's authorization reference (SRA) on AWS's Documentation.
-There is also a programmatic reference listing [provided by AWS here](https://docs.aws.amazon.com/service-authorization/latest/reference/service-reference.html).
+There is also a programmatic reference listing for each service [provided by AWS here](https://docs.aws.amazon.com/service-authorization/latest/reference/service-reference.html).